montogeek/laravel-docs-es/localization.md

 <a name="introduction"></a>
 ## Introduction

-The Laravel `Lang` class provides a convenient way of retrieving strings in various languages, allowing you to easily support multiple languages within your application.
+The Laravel `Lang` facade provides a convenient way of retrieving strings in various languages, allowing you to easily support multiple languages within your application.

 <a name="language-files"></a>
 ## Language Files

-Language strings are stored in files within the `app/lang` directory.
+Language strings are stored in files within the `resources/lang` directory.
 Within this directory there should be a subdirectory for each language supported by the application.

-	/app
+	/resources
 		/lang
 			/en
 				messages.php
 			/es
 				messages.php

+#### Example Language File

 Language files simply return an array of keyed strings.
 For example:

-#### Example Language File

 	<?php